Jasig/ssp-training/README.md

    you can run each script manually by making the substitutions and then running it to find what changes are necessary.

    If nothing is working there is a pg_dump sql file in the postgres folder that was generated from the ssp training database with the data loaded for rel-2-0-patches.
+It is a fixed snapshot in time including liquibase.
+   So, it needs a fully empty ssp database!

    It can be run on the command line with this command:
 	psql -d ssp -U postgres -f /pathTOfile/pgDumpOfSSPTraining.sql That should run successfully with a 0 table empty ssp database.

    If it does not, then there are some database setup issues that need to be addressed.

 END README